hospital bag essentials guide

 Your hospital bag should be ready when you’re 37 to 38 weeks pregnant, or a month before your delivery date.
 It’s best to get your hospital bag ready to go by then, just in case you go into labor early or need to head into the hospital early.

-Anyway, once your hospital bag is packed, you can leave the bag by the door when you’re about to leave.
+Once your hospital bag is packed, you can leave the bag by the door when you’re about to leave.
 This saves up a lot of time, especially when the contractions start.
 You can also leave it in the car first while you settle other things, like grabbing baby gear or if your partner needs a last-minute toilet break like mine did!

 @brooklynfranklinn pack my hospital bag with me!!! #hospitalbag #hospitalbagessentials #hospitalbagchecklist #hospitalbagchecklist #hospitalbagforbaby #hospitalbagmusthaves #fyp ♬ Loving Me - Janine